postgis/postgis-workshops/postgis-intro/sources/en/linear_referencing.rst

 .. note::

-  The ESRI convention for linear referencing is to have a base table of linear spatial features, and a non-spatial table of "events" which includes a foreign key reference to the spatial feature and a measure along the referenced feature.
+  The Esri terminological convention for linear referencing is to have a base table of linear spatial features, and a non-spatial table of "events" which includes a foreign key reference to the spatial feature and a measure along the referenced feature.
 We will use the term "event table" to refer to the non-spatial tables we build.

 Creating Linear References
 --------------------------